How I work and

 What I charge.

-If you want me to work on a project best handled by my agency, Toast, where I am the MD and have a bigger team, we will provide you with a full proposal.
+If you want me to work on a project, this is best handled by my agency, Toast, where I’m the MD (and co-founder) and have a bigger team.
+We will provide you with a full proposal if you send us your brief here.

 £60 per hour is pretty cheap?